 Etsy or Shopify: Product Selection

 Etsy is a marketplace for handmade, vintage, and craft supplies that’s exclusively for independent entrepreneurs.
 They’ve also established a wholesale channel.
-On their marketplace, they have very strict regulations on what can and can’t be sold.
+Their marketplace has very strict regulations on what can and can’t be sold.

 On the other hand, Shopify is an eCommerce software.
-If it’s legal, you may sell any sort of goods on it!
+You may sell any sort of goods on it if it’s legal!

 If you wish to branch out into new categories of goods, you’ll eventually run out of room on Etsy.
-Make sure you’re prepared for both today and the future of your business.
+Make sure you’re prepared for today and your business’s future.

 Etsy or Shopify Pricing Model: Which One Has Fewer Fees